neuralmagic/sparseml/integrations/README.md

 limitations under the License.
 -->

-# Examples
+# Integrations

-This directory contains self-documented examples of end-to-end workflows using SparseML and its companion libraries.
+This directory contains self-documented examples of SparseML workflows and integrations with other libraries.
 Open a Pull Request to [contribute](https://github.com/neuralmagic/sparseml/blob/main/CONTRIBUTING.md) your own.